Nassau County Summer Day Camps for Long Island Kids

 Camp Jacobson — Old Westbury

 Three heated pools, tennis courts, playing fields, and a rope-climbing adventure course await campers at this 15-acre campus run by the Sid Jacobson JCC.
 This camp prides itself on a low staff-to-child ratio and its inclusion of community service projects and trips.
 Campers must enroll for a minimum of two weeks with any number of additional weeks (up to eight) possible.
+Rates are all-inclusive and include transportation, lunch, towel service, and snacks.
 Financial assistance is possible.
 This camp also offers a Teen Leadership program.

 Singing and dancing are among the activities to choose from at Camps 'R' Us across Nassau County.

 Camps 'R' Us — Multiple locations, including Baldwin, Bellmore, East Rockaway, Farmingdale, Hicksville, Syosset, and Valley Stream